Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 $218.48 per visit avg Sudden large out-of-pocket hits

-Budget proactively: build a medical fund, compare plans, and factor prescriptions into monthly expenses so healthcare shocks won’t derail your finances.
+Build a medical fund, compare plans carefully, and factor prescriptions into your monthly budget.
+Planning ahead keeps healthcare costs from derailing your finances.

 Childcare, Education, and Family Services Costs